Buying London theatre tickets

 For example, the Arcola Theatre in Dalston, offers this discount on Tuesday evenings.

-Normally, the theatre suggests an amount to pay - maybe £5 or thereabouts - but there are often no restrictions.
+Normally, theatres suggest an amount to pay - maybe £5 or thereabouts - but there are often no restrictions.

 For young people